-The credit rating of an insurer can ultimately be affected by its relationship to its parent, a subsidiary, or affiliate companies through either explicit or implicit support.
-We incorporate support from a parent company or affiliate into the rating by narrowing the spread (expressed in number of rating notches) between the standalone credit profile of the entity/security and the rating of the entity providing the support.
+The credit rating of an insurer can ultimately be affected by its relationship to its parent, a subsidiary or affiliate companies through either explicit or implicit support.31 We incorporate support from a parent company or affiliate into the rating by narrowing the spread (expressed in number of rating notches) between the standalone credit profile of the entity/security and the rating of the entity providing the support.32

-Ultimately, our assessment of the extent to which the affiliation benefits the rating is based on a number of variables, including the supporting company's level of commitment to the country / region of the affiliate, brand-name sharing, our assessment of how important this entity is to the overall enterprise business model, its size relative to the whole, its geographic proximity to the supporting entity, existence of shared regulatory oversight, full or partial ownership, and its integration with the rest of the organization from a management, distribution, and operating perspective, as well as our view of the company's ability and willingness to support that entity.
-Support is evaluated incorporating an assessment of past actions of the support provider, current public statements of support and our assessment of the outlook for future support.
+Ultimately, our assessment of the extent to which the affiliation benefits the rating is based on a number of variables, including the supporting company's level of commitment to the country or region of the affiliate, brand-name sharing, our assessment of how important this entity is to the overall enterprise business model, its size relative to the whole, its geographic proximity to the supporting entity, existence of shared regulatory oversight, full or partial ownership, and its integration with the rest of the organization from a management, distribution and operating perspective, as well as our view of the company's ability and willingness to support that entity.
+Support is evaluated incorporating an assessment of past actions of the provider of support, current public statements of support and our assessment of the outlook for future support.

 Our judgment of how the prospective supporting entity is likely to behave in the future is strongly influenced by our assessment of its prospective economic motivations.
-Accordingly, strong public statements of support would not be a persuasive reason to raise the rating of a weaker subsidiary if a
+Accordingly, strong public statements of support would not be a persuasive reason to raise the rating of a weaker subsidiary if a sound economic rationale for doing so seems lacking.
+Although support may provide uplift to a company's rating, it may not necessarily raise it to the same level as that of the supporting entity.